Climate and Average Weather Year Round in Manaus Brazil

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.7 months, from July 19 to October 8, with an average daily incident shortwave energy per square meter above 5.2 kWh.
-The brightest day of the year is August 10, with an average of 5.4 kWh.
+The brightest month of the year in Manaus is August, with an average of 5.3 kWh.

 The darker period of the year lasts for 1.7 months, from November 27 to January 16, with an average daily incident shortwave energy per square meter below 4.5 kWh.
-The darkest day of the year is December 25, with an average of 4.3 kWh.
+The darkest month of the year in Manaus is December, with an average of 4.3 kWh.

 The topography within 2 miles of Manaus contains only modest variations in elevation, with a maximum elevation change of 223 feet and an average elevation above sea level of 133 feet.
 Within 10 miles also contains only modest variations in elevation (436 feet).
 Within 50 miles contains only modest variations in elevation (558 feet).